asafpinhasi/Genomic-Data-Analysis/README.md

 # Genomic-Data-Analysis
 Genomic Data analysis github, excercise 4 !!! :)
-To see RMarkdown file, go to Excercise-4.rmard
+To see RMarkdown file, go to Exercise 4.Rmd.
+To see html, go to Exercise-4.html